Denito37/Rhythm-app/README.md

  tablets in landscaped mode with the @media container.]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [What is the usual process of bringing up a new feature you want to an app to the team and if the feature is complex and needs multiple people to develop in a reasonable time how would the proposal of the feature be handled as opposed to a proposal for a simple feature you can complete yourself?
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [
+ -  What is the usual process of bringing up a new feature you want to an app to the team and if the feature is complex and needs multiple people to develop in a reasonable time how would the proposal of the feature be handled as opposed to a proposal for a simple feature you can complete yourself?
-  How often are completely new projects developed as opposed to managing an existing project?]
+  - How often are completely new projects developed as opposed to managing an existing project?]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
+[
-[I would add pre-set  remixed melodies based on know music used in piano apps with the user being able to select it with a button that changes the pattern and frequency map values to match the piano keys needed.
+  - I would add pre-set  remixed melodies based on know music used in piano apps with the user being able to select it with a button that changes the pattern and frequency map values to match the piano keys needed.
- I would also like to make another version of this website with the set of buttons mimicing the Ocarina from the legend of Zelda.
+  - I would also like to make another version of this website with the set of buttons mimicing the Ocarina from the legend of Zelda.
 Hitting the start button would randomly give you an Ocarina song from the game to repeat as done in the game.
- I would also like to make a version of this website to work with mobile phones by using  @media to set the buttons to be smaller to fit all six buttons in 3 rows and 2 columns.
-With an optimized mobile phone app of this website and pre-set songs it could be a fun time-burner app for people to play while waiting for anything.
+ - I would then make this website work with mobile phones by using  @media to set the buttons to be smaller to fit all six buttons in 3 rows and 2 columns.
+ - With an optimized mobile phone app of this website and pre-set songs it could be a fun time-burner app to play while waiting for anything.
 Since I also enjoy a good challenge in games for the desktop version I would make challenging remixes that play faster and have a time limit to press each button(~ 3 seconds), the addition of key bindings would allow faster inputs from the user making these challenges to be doable after a few tries.]